Truist Securities Initiates Coverage on Maxar Technologies (NYSE:MAXR)

-Analysts at Truist Securities started coverage on shares of Maxar Technologies (NYSE:MAXR) in a research note issued to investors on Wednesday, Analyst Ratings Network reports.
+Stock analysts at Truist Securities began coverage on shares of Maxar Technologies (NYSE:MAXR) in a note issued to investors on Tuesday, Benzinga reports.
 The firm set a “buy” rating and a $59.00 price target on the stock.
-Truist Securities’ price target would suggest a potential upside of 54.21% from the company’s previous close.
+Truist Securities’ price target would indicate a potential upside of 51.59% from the company’s previous close.

-A number of other analysts have also commented on the stock.
-Truist assumed coverage on shares of Maxar Technologies in a report on Wednesday.
-They set a “buy” rating and a $59.00 target price for the company.
-Credit Suisse Group reduced their price target on shares of Maxar Technologies from $56.00 to $55.00 and set a “neutral” rating on the stock in a research report on Tuesday.
-Canaccord Genuity boosted their price objective on shares of Maxar Technologies from $50.00 to $55.00 and gave the company a “buy” rating in a research report on Thursday, February 25th.
-Zacks Investment Research raised shares of Maxar Technologies from a “sell” rating to a “hold” rating and set a $58.00 price objective on the stock in a research report on Thursday, February 25th.
-Finally, TD Securities boosted their price objective on shares of Maxar Technologies from $38.00 to $52.00 and gave the company a “hold” rating in a research report on Friday, February 26th.
-Seven equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Maxar Technologies has a consensus rating of “Hold” and a consensus target price of $47.55.
+MAXR has been the topic of several other research reports.
+Zacks Investment Research downgraded shares of Maxar Technologies from a “buy” rating to a “hold” rating in a report on Friday.
+Truist initiated coverage on shares of Maxar Technologies in a research note on Wednesday, March 17th.
+They set a “buy” rating and a $59.00 price target on the stock.
+Credit Suisse Group decreased their price target on shares of Maxar Technologies from $56.00 to $55.00 and set a “neutral” rating on the stock in a research note on Monday.
+Royal Bank of Canada upped their price target on shares of Maxar Technologies from $33.00 to $40.00 and gave the company an “outperform” rating in a research note on Thursday, December 31st.
+Finally, TD Securities upped their price target on shares of Maxar Technologies from $38.00 to $52.00 and gave the company a “hold” rating in a research note on Friday, February 26th.
+Seven analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+Maxar Technologies presently has an average rating of “Hold” and a consensus target price of $47.55.

-Maxar Technologies (NYSE:MAXR) last posted its earnings results on Wednesday, February 24th.
-The company reported ($0.85) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.38) by ($0.47).
-The firm had revenue of $467.00 million during the quarter, compared to the consensus estimate of $458.00 million.
+Maxar Technologies (NYSE:MAXR) last announced its earnings results on Wednesday, February 24th.
+The company reported ($0.85) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.38) by ($0.47).
 Maxar Technologies had a net margin of 23.17% and a negative return on equity of 12.49%.
-Equities research analysts expect that Maxar Technologies will post 3.51 EPS for the current fiscal year.
+The business had revenue of $467.00 million for the quarter, compared to the consensus estimate of $458.00 million.
+Analysts anticipate that Maxar Technologies will post 3.51 earnings per share for the current year.

 About Maxar Technologies